-Environmental-structural interventions to reduce HIV/STI risk among female sex workers in the Dominican Republic
+Environmental-structural interventions to reduce HIV/STI risk among female sex workers in the Dominican Republic (HTML)

 Kerrigan,Deanna; Moreno,Luis; Rosario,Santo; Gomez,Bayardo; Jerez,Hector; Barrington,Clare; Weiss,Ellen; Sweat,Michael D.